Codycody31/Prevent-OCI-Deletion-for-being-idle/README.md

 ## Scripts Description

-1. **cpuUser.sh** - This is the CPU "waster" script, designed to produce computational work.
+1. **WasteCPUWorker.sh** - This is the CPU "waster" script, designed to produce computational work.
 2. **startPointlessProcesses.sh** - This script acts as the "manager".
-It monitors the CPU usage and spawns instances of `cpuUser.sh` if the usage falls below a certain threshold.
+It monitors the CPU usage and spawns instances of `WasteCPUWorker.sh` if the usage falls below a certain threshold.
 3. **cron instructions** - Guidelines to set up a scheduled task using crontab to automate the process.

 ## Setup & Usage